 Duty to Report Questionable Accounting or Auditing Matters

 All Company Persons are responsible for reporting to the Company any questionable situation regarding the Company’s accounting, internal accounting controls or auditing matters, or a concern regarding questionable accounting or auditing matters that come to their attention.
 Any Company Person may report such a complaint or concern by calling the toll-free telephone hotline and reporting the matter.
-The toll-free number is listed in the Company’s Policy Manual, and its internal phone directory, and is available from the Human Resources Department.
+The toll-free number is listed in the Company’s Policy Manual and its internal phone directory, is available from the Human Resources Department, and is also listed below.
 All calls to the telephone hotline will be transcribed by an outside service contracted by the Company, which is required to forward all such transcriptions to the Chairman of the Audit Committee of the Board of Directors.

 If a complaint regarding accounting, internal accounting controls or auditing matters is brought to the attention of the Chief Executive Officer, Chief Operating Officer or General Counsel of the Company, either by an employee or a third party outside of the confidential and anonymous submission process, that executive officer is required to report the complaint directly to the chairperson of the Audit Committee.
 If a complaint regarding accounting, internal accounting controls or auditing matters is brought to the attention of a non-executive employee of the Company, such employee may either (a) report such complaint directly to his or her supervisor as described above in “Compliance and Reporting” or (b) submit the complaint through the use of the toll-free telephone hotline.